wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    WARNING: Notice the expiry period is <strong>two years</strong> from date of creation.

-   "rsa2048" is the encryption algorithm used.
+   "rsa4096" or "rsa2048" is the encryption algorithm used.